linvi/tweetinvi/docs/source/more/parameters-validators.md

 # Parameters Validators

-When passing a parameter to a request, Tweetinvi will check that the required parameters have been properly configured.\
+When passing a parameter to a request, Tweetinvi will check that the **required** parameters have been properly configured.\
-If the required parameters are not properly configured, Tweetinvi will throw an `ArgumentException` before even trying to execute the request.
+If the **required** parameters are not properly configured, Tweetinvi will throw an `ArgumentException` before even trying to execute the request.

-Twitter has various restrictions on its request parameters.
+Though optional parameters are not validated and can have different type of restrictions including:

 * Length
 * Value